 I started out with the family Box Brownie but ever the perfectionist this did not give me the results I craved and in any event, at age 12, I could not afford the film, processing or printing.
 To remedy the situation I got a Saturday job with local photographers who had a shop and general photography business.
 Croft’s Photo Services of North Street Scarborough were to be my road to railway nirvana.

-However, at such a young age, the Saturday job was only made possible by my already having a grasp of the basics of developing and printing, thanks to Ray Winship.
+However, at such a young age, the Saturday job was only made possible by my already having a grasp of the basics of developing and printing, for which my thanks must go to one Ray Winship.
 Looking back it is clear to see just how random life is and my life would have been very different had I not been hospitalised in early 1960 with a serious nose bleed and accompanying anaemia.
 I was sent to nearby Filey to recuperate with another aunt.
 Ray, who was an enthusiastic photographer, lived next door and working as a projectionist at a local cinema, his days were free.
 We instantly ‘clicked’ and seeing that I had an interest in photography, all be it to photograph trains which he just did not get, he took me to the Filey Photographic Society’s premises where he taught me to process films and make prints.
 I put Ray down as the first major influence in my becoming a photographer.
 I understand that later on while working as a photographer on a cruise ship, he met and then married an oil heiress.
 Well done Ray.

 In July 1960 I bought an Halina 35X, which was a 35mm viewfinder camera made by Haking in Hong Kong.
 It was bought on the never never from my employers and I struck a deal whereby I could have B&W film from the bulk rolls that they used to split and put into film cartridges for sale in the shop.
 This was one of my regular jobs on a Saturday, so putting a film or two on the side for myself was never a problem.

-Left is an advertisement from the 1963 British Journal of Photography Annual showing the Halina range of cameras.
+This is an advertisement from the 1963 British Journal of Photography Annual showing the Halina range of cameras.
 Equiped with four shutter speeds and even more aperture settings, the 35X was obviously their top of the range camera.

 While all my railway photography was in black & white, which was free, I did buy one colour negative film for a special event.
 This was the presence of the Royal Train in York, which was an hour’s train ride from home.
 This day it brought the Royal Family and guests to the Minster for the wedding of The Duke of Kent & Catharine Worsley on June 8th 1961.